About End of Survey Elements

 - Save your survey flow.

-By default, end of survey elements will use whatever survey termination settings you have set up in your survey options.
+By default, end of survey elements will use whatever settings you have set up in your survey builder.
 However, if you want to customize your survey endings, just click Customize on your end of furvey element and click the Override Survey Options checkbox.
 From here, you can access additional options for changing the experience for respondents who leave the survey at this point.

 Messages vs. Redirects